Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 In Pokémon Emerald, FireRed & LeafGreen the TID & SID are generated separately, where the TID is generated upon pressing A on `END` when selecting your character's name, and the SID is generated when pressing A on the last dialogue from the Professor, before the shrinking down animation of your character.<br>
 Because the TID generation is based on a parameter that changes very quickly, it's more practical to actually bot for a TID and then RNG the SID, than attempting to RNG both values.
 Such a TID Bot is one of the features of the Emerald and FRLG lua scripts, which performs a series of rapid Save State and Save Restores to accomplish this.<br>
-Unlike in RS, you also don't require to RNG a specific Initial Seed for TID/SID RNG in these games.<br>
+Unlike in RS, you also don't need to RNG a specific Initial Seed for TID/SID RNG in these games.<br>

+## Step 1: Botting for a target TID

-Using PokéFinder or FinderToolbox to search for results also won't be required, as you will be botting the TID - instead you must first must specify some desired TIDs as your targets for the TID Bot in the lua script.
+Using PokéFinder or FinderToolbox to search for results won't be required, as you will be botting the TID - instead you must first must specify some desired TIDs as your targets for the TID Bot in the lua script.
 This is done by opening the `E_RNG_BizHawk_SM` or `FRLG_RNG_BizHawk_SM` script in a text editor like Notepad, and navigating to the following line, pasting the target TID values between the brackets, as shown below (don't forget to save the file when done):<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3TIDSIDFRLGE1.png"/></p><br>